 Painters drop cloth

 You can pick up a drop cloth or painter’s cloth at most big box stores and certainly any home improvement store.
 These thin sheets of plastic can be cut to fit your tent floor.

 A painter’s cloth is very light, making it easy to pack away in the off-season or on travel trips.

-Tyvek is a type of house wrap, and it has excellent vapor permeability, which means that it does not allow water vapor to pass through it.
+Tyvek is a type of house wrap, with excellent vapor permeability, which means it does not allow water vapor to pass through it.
 Tyvek is lightweight, breathable, and tear-resistant.

 This makes Tyvek the perfect material for use as a footprint under your tent because it will protect the floor of your tent against moisture and objects that can tear the floor of your tent.